Místico: Feud with Sin Cara Negro (2011–2012)

-On February 24, 2011, WWE held a press conference in Mexico City to introduce Urive under his new name, Sin Cara, which translates to "Faceless".
-On March 25, Sin Cara made his WWE debut at a Raw live event at Assembly Hall in Champaign, Illinois, defeating Primo in a singles match.
-On the April 4 episode of Raw, Sin Cara debuted, saving Daniel Bryan from an attack by WWE United States Champion Sheamus, and establishing himself as a face.
-On that week's SmackDown, Sin Cara similarly appeared, this time attacking Jack Swagger and cementing his face status.
-Sin Cara made his televised in-ring debut on April 11, defeating Primo.
-In the 2011 WWE draft, Sin Cara was drafted to SmackDown, making his first appearance as part of the roster on the April 29 episode with a win over Jack Swagger.
-Sin Cara then started a storyline feud with Chavo Guerrero, who began guest commentating his matches and, much to Sin Cara's dismay, even helped him win matches by interfering on his behalf.
-Sin Cara made his pay-per-view debut on May 22 at Over the Limit, defeating Chavo Guerrero.
-Sin Cara's undefeated streak came to an end on the July 1 episode of SmackDown, when he was defeated by Christian.
+On February 24, 2011, WWE held a press conference in Mexico City to introduce Urive under his new name, Sin Cara ("Faceless").
+On March 25, Sin Cara made his WWE debut at a Raw live event in Champaign, Illinois, defeating Primo.
+On the April 4 episode of Raw, Sin Cara debuted by saving Daniel Bryan from an attack by WWE United States Champion Sheamus, establishing himself as a face.
+On that week's SmackDown, Sin Cara similarly appeared, attacking Jack Swagger and cementing his face status.
+He made his televised in-ring debut on April 11, defeating Primo.
+In the 2011 WWE draft, Sin Cara was drafted to SmackDown, making his first appearance as part of the roster on the April 29 episode with a win over Swagger.
+Sin Cara then started a storyline feud with Chavo Guerrero, who began guest commentating his matches and, much to Sin Cara's dismay, helped him win matches by interfering on his behalf.
+In his pay-per-view debut, Sin Cara defeated Guerrero at Over the Limit on May 22.
+His undefeated streak ended in a loss to Christian on the July 1 episode of SmackDown.